 You put a focus on tasks–clearly defining and sequencing them.
 On top of planning each step, you determine the method for requesting and receiving an action.

-Pull planning boosts your construction productivity in the following ways:
+The planning method boosts your construction productivity in the following ways:

 Interested in benchmarking your workflows and construction KPIs?
 Take our free and interactive assessment.

-Generally, pull planning is created with the use of colorful sticky notes.
+Generally, the planning method is created with the use of colorful sticky notes.
 While this method may seem simple or even old-fashioned (where’s the technology?), tools are emerging to help manage the project digitally.
 In theory, though, the visuals of the sticky notes help you see every aspect of the project and allow you to adjust the tasks to create the right plan.
-Plus, there’s much more to pull planning than sticky notes, and the planning process should be carried out in a certain way to be successful.
+Plus, there’s much more to the method than sticky notes, and the planning process should be carried out in a certain way to be successful.

-Here are the essential guidelines to get pull planning up and running for your next project:
+Here are the essential guidelines to get the method up and running for your next project: